 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli breaks down the weekly numbers on unemployment and discusses what it indicates about job creation and the U.S. economy, with CNBC's Steve Liesman.
+CNBC's Rick Santelli breaks down the better-than-expected numbers on orders for long-lasting U.S. manufacturing goods, with CNBC's Steve Liesman.

 Leland Miller, President, CBB International warns of disparities in government data and on the ground reality when it comes to recent concerns over China's credit system.

 The U.S. government was wrong to purchase foreign aircrafts for its operations in Afghanistan, the CEO of Beechcraft told CNBC this week.

 The Brooklyn, N.Y.-based start-up MakerBot has been acquired by fellow 3-D printing company Stratasys.
 No longer the purview of tech geeks, 3-D printing is transforming many sectors.

 Lurching toward a possible bankruptcy filing, Detroit has become distraught at talk of selling municipal treasures, such as a classic car collection, to help pay off debts.

 Scott Eckert, president and CEO of Rethink Robotics, talks about new manufacturing technologies.